Ray of Light (song): Background and development

 I had two ideas that did not fit the song.
 She said no even though I had a very clear idea of how she would look in the video.
 I worked up on another idea and brought together a featured band for her to see.
 I did it all in front of me. [...]
 In retrospect, it feels good, the video we have done much better suited to the track than the first ideas.
 [Madonna] has an incredible track on everything she is doing.
 Style, music, business — she has a mental track of every single thing and won't give up until she is completely satisfied.
 And on music videos there is nothing she does with one hand on her back — she's engaged to one hundred percent.

 According to the singer, the clip portrays "a day in the life of the earth to show that we are rushing forward to the end of the 1900s century at full speed.
 I think Jonas made an excellent interpretation of the song, although he forced me to dance like crazy for two days.
 He's a tough director".
 Reviewers compared it to the 1982 American experimental film Koyaanisqatsi, which showed time-lapse footage of cities.
-Madonna's scenes were shot from March 25-26, 1998 at MTV/VH1 studios in Los Angeles.
+Madonna's scenes were shot in March 1998 at Raleigh Studios and Florentine Gardens in Los Angeles.
 Background scenes were shot in various cities such as Los Angeles, New York, London, Las Vegas, and Stockholm.
 Test shots taken in Stockholm were presented to Madonna, for conveying the idea behind the clip, but they were deemed good enough to be used in the final product.